krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - You can __scale based on demand, performance or on a schedule__.
 - __Scaling policies__ will define how to respond to changes in-demand.
 - Auto Scaling groups define collections of EC2 instances that are scaled and managed together.

-Health checks:
-- __EC2 health checks__, which are the EC2 status checks
-- __ELB health checks__, which means it's going to use the ELB health checks in addition to the EC2 instance status checks.

-The __health check grace period__:
-- how long to wait before checking the health status of an instance after it's been launched into an Auto Scaling group.
-- Auto Scaling does not act on health checks until the grace period expires.

 Auto scaling monitoring:
 - __Group metrics__: